Father Knows Best (Dexter): Plot

 Back in Miami, Batista is questioned about a shooting incident involving Doakes, who claimed to have fired in self-defense.
 Dexter's analysis of the blood spatter evidence suggests that the suspect was not shot from where Doakes says he had shot him.
 Batista decides to report his actual observations, the forensic evidence, and the discrepancies with Doakes' story to Internal Affairs, even though this will brand him as a rat.
 It turns out that the man Doakes killed was a former Haitian terrorist militia member of the Tonton Macoute, whom he had encountered during a black ops mission overseas.
-In the end, the situation gets kicked under the rug.
+In the end, the situation gets swept under the rug.